What to Expect During a Home Euthanasia

 Once your pet is comfortable and peaceful, the final euthanasia medicine will be given, which will allow your pet to pass away peacefully.

 If you would like, we can make you a paw print keepsake.
+This is included in the service, if it is your preference to have one made.

 For body care, we offer service to respectfully remove your pet's body from your home and provide cremation at Forever Friends Pet Cremation Services in Green Bay.
 Please see more information about cremation options under Services and Fees.
 Alternatively, you may elect to take care of after-care arrangements on your own.